 The PSC is home to the College's

-Criminal Justice-Law Enforcement, Fire, EMS, and Electrical Power Distribution programs.
+Criminal Justice Studies, Fire, EMS, and Electrical Power Distribution programs.
 Expanding beyond program students, the College offers police, fire, and EMS continuing education as well as a multitude of classes in those topic areas geared towards the general public.
 The shooting range is used by many local groups and provides a safe and secure area to accommodate classes in hunter safety and concealed carry.

 Now that the facility is open and available, we are here to remind everyone of Southwest Wisconsin that this is